almugabo/maths_Secondary/S2/Review_S2_Algebra.md

 ### 6. Graphing on a Coordinate Plane & Graphing Linear Equations
 - Understanding the X and Y axes.
-- Plotting points on a graph.
+- Plotting points on a graph (ordered pairs)
 - The concept of a slope.
-- The slope-intercept form.
+- The slope-intercept form (linear equation)
+- *graphing non-linear equation*

 ### 7. Word Problems in Algebra
 - Translating word problems into algebraic expressions and equations.